-Academic Levels: Students enrolled in this program typically demonstrate 1st to 4th grade ELA and Math skills.
-Students are working toward earning the Skills and Achievement Commencement Credential (SACC) or the CDOS Commencement credential and a local or Regents diploma.
+Academic Levels: Students enrolled in this program typically demonstrate middle to late elementary ELA and math skills.
+Students are working toward earning the Skills and Achievement Commencement Credential (SACC) or the Career Development and Occupational Standards (CDOS) Commencement Credential and a local or Regents diploma.

 Social/Emotional Profile: Students require the ability to interact at a social/emotional level that does not require consistent adult supervision.
 The typical student demonstrates the ability to build upon their academic and social experiences.
-The student may or may not receive school based counseling as determined by their IEP.
+The student may or may not receive school-based counseling as determined by their IEP.

-Contact:

 Julie Landy

-Director of Exceptional Education
+Director of Exceptional and Alternative Education

-963-4315
+315.963.4315

 jlandy@CiTiboces.org

-Exceptional Education 12:1:4 Program (Full Day) - CoSer 203
+Exceptional Education 12:1:3:1 Full-Day - CoSer 203

-Class provides for students with significant multiple disabilities.
+This class provides support for students with significant, multiple disabilities.
 The program emphasizes daily living skills, basic life skills and basic vocational skills.
-The 12:1:4 SMD class is presently located at G. Ray Bodley High School.
+Students participate in academic and community-based activities designed to prepare them for supported and independent living.

-Academic Levels: Students enrolled in this program typically demonstrate K to 4th grade ELA and Math skills.
+Academic Levels: Students enrolled in this program typically demonstrate kindergarten to fourth grade ELA and math skills.
 Students participate in the New York State Alternate Assessment (NYSAA) and are working toward earning the Skills and Achievement Commencement Credential (SACC).

 Social/Emotional Profile: Students typically require an intense level of adult supervision with regard to their physical and emotional needs.
-Students often require medical procedures that are provided within the academic setting.
+Students often require skilled nursing services that are provided within the academic setting.
 Programming of academic content is highly modified and often supplemented with alternative methods of communication.

-Exceptional Education 6:1:2 STRIVE (Full Day) - CoSer 207
+Exceptional Education 6:1:2 STRIVE Full-Day - CoSer 207

 Safe, Trusting, Restorative, Instructional and Vocational Environment (STRIVE) classes are designed for students with severe behavior management needs that are defined as highly intensive, frequent and which result in aggressive, self-abusive or withdrawn behavior patterns that adversely affect educational performance.
-Students that attend the 6:1:2 high school classes have the ability to obtain high school credits (awarded by their home school) in the following areas: Art, English 9, English 10, English 11, English 12, Foreign Language (ASL), Health, Math - Foundations of Algebra, Algebra 1, Geometry, JET Math, Physical Education, Science - General Science, Earth Science, Living Environment, and Social Studies - Global Studies 9, Global Studies 10, U.S. History 11, Economics, Participation In Government.
+The STRIVE program is available for students in grades K-12.
+Students that attend the 6:1:2 high school classes have the ability to obtain high school credits (awarded by their home school).
 The goal of the STRIVE program is to foster the development of independence in social, emotional, behavioral, academic and vocational skills.
 We provide an integrated service delivery to address each child's unique educational, social, emotional, vocational and developmental needs.
 We believe that children can realize their potential given an environment that is supportive, developmentally appropriate and geared toward specific individual needs.
-Vocational education is often an integral part of program for high school students.
-On-site (Campus) and community-based opportunities are available.
+Vocational education is often an integral part of the program for high school students.

-Academic Levels: Students enrolled in this program typically demonstrate academic skills in ELA and Math that are two to three grade levels or more below their cohort grade level.
-Limited academic progress has typically resulted due to behavioral, emotional, social, and/or mental health needs.
-Small classes with experienced teachers help each student meet with academic success.
+Academic Levels: Students enrolled in this program typically demonstrate academic skills in ELA and math that are two to three grade levels or more below their cohort grade level.
+Limited academic progress has typically resulted due to behavioral, emotional, social and/or mental health needs.
+Small classes help each student meet academic success.
 There are opportunities for the full spectrum of diploma and certificate exit credentials for all students.
-Competency-based curriculum, portfolio development and assessments align with the common core and provide performance-based data demonstrating achievement.